-50 Black Businesses to Support During the Coronavirus Pandemic
+50 Black businesses to support during the coronavirus pandemic

 HOME GOODS

-Kalu: Providing luxury handbags for the masses, Kalu sells beautiful headwraps and offers tutorials tooKashmir– Artist Kashmir Thompson sells funky, dynamic, and bold paintings, bags, stationary, decor and more, with her signature colorful touch.
+Kalu: Providing luxury handbags for the masses, Kalu sells beautiful headwraps and offers tutorials too.

 KSM Candle Co.: Baltimore’s first candle making studio is owned by Letta Moore is still accepting orders online.